 Let’s start with the last question.
 First and foremost, hiring truck drivers is not exactly a cheap endeavor.
 In order to hire a truck driver while complying with all federal and state regulations, a trucking company is expected to invest a sizeable amount of money.

-Our lawyers are going to explain what really goes into the process of hiring truck drivers and what are the most common mistakes made by trucking companies that may expose them to liability in case of truck accidents in California:
+Our experience and knowledge lawyers are going to explain what really goes into the process of hiring truck drivers and what the most common mistakes made by trucking companies that may expose them to liability in case of truck accidents in California: